World’s Greatest Shave Timeline

 In 2018, World’s Greatest Shave celebrated 20 years of shaving the world and was cemented as one of Australia’s most iconic fundraising events.

-In 2023, the Leukaemia Foundation’s World’s Greatest Shave will celebrate 25 years – making it one of Australia’s longest running and most iconic fundraising events.
+In 2022, the Leukaemia Foundation will celebrate 24 years of World’s Greatest Shave — making it one of Australia’s longest-running and most loved fundraising events.

-People of all ages come together to shave, cut or colour their hair – supported every step of the way by proud family, friends, colleagues and classmates.
+People of all ages channel their inner action-hero and shave, cut or colour their hair — supported all the way by proud family, friends, colleagues and classmates.

 Our TV ads including our famous chins have been an iconic part of the campaign for nearly 15 years.